iommirocks/iommi/docs/pages.rst

         # Django template
         other_stuff = Template('<div>{{ foo }}</div>')

-The types here that aren't :code:`Part` will be converted to a :code:`Part` derived class as needed.
+The types here that aren't `Part` will be converted to a `Part` derived class as needed.

 html
 ----

 html is a little builder object to create simple elements.
-You just do :code:`html.h1('some text')` to create a h1 html tag.
-It works by creating :code:`Fragment` instances, so the :code:`html.h1('foo')` is the same as :code:`Fragment('some text', tag='h1')`.
-See :code:`Fragment` for more available parameters.
+You just do `html.h1('some text')` to create a h1 html tag.
+It works by creating `Fragment` instances, so the `html.h1('foo')` is the same as `Fragment('some text', tag='h1')`, which is itself a convenient short way to write `Fragment(children__text='some text', tag='h1')`.
+See `Fragment` for more available parameters.

 Part
 --------

-:code:`Part` it the base class/API for objects that can be composed into a page.
+`Part` it the base class/API for objects that can be composed into a page.

 Fragment